KarolDuracz/Machine-Learning/2 - neural network into small pieces/README.md

 <br /><br />
 Good article, that described in a simple way the fundamental concepts of networks.
 And a very good image shows something important: the feature extraction phase, what the model looks for in the data.
 And then classification and sampling.
 <br /><br />
 One word to Andrej's nanoGPT ( LLM concept ) https://github.com/karpathy/nanoGPT . nanoGPT is scalable because you can change several parameters easily to increase the size of the model and it generalizes quite well.
-And this model has really good enough "feature extraction", to build base model.
+And this model has really good enough "feature extraction", to build base model ( text reasoning / understanding ).
 <hr>

 // 18-04-2026